whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-07-Frais-Hand-Sanitizer-Review.md

 <br>
 I’m a germaphobe therefore constantly washing my hands or using hand sanitizer.
 But doing either one of those frequently would dry out my hands.
 So I searched for better and gentler hand sanitizers -et voila, Frais.
 This product got so many high ratings from other users that I just had to try it.

-<p><blockquote>"Frais Hand Sanitizer was created to add luxury to the smart practice of regular hand sanitizing. <i>Les Huit</i> is an elegant blend of eight essential oils and sugarcane alcohol.
-It provides a natural aromatic moisturizing sensation as addictive as Frais' practical sanitizing benefits."</blockquote></p>
+<p><blockquote><i>"Frais Hand Sanitizer was created to add luxury to the smart practice of regular hand sanitizing. <i>Les Huit</i> is an elegant blend of eight essential oils and sugarcane alcohol.
+It provides a natural aromatic moisturizing sensation as addictive as Frais' practical sanitizing benefits."</i></blockquote></p>

 The fragrance is so fresh -I love it!
 Right off the bat I smell the ginger, tangerine, lemon and basil.